What are the aims of therapy sessions?

 My aim is to facilitate a non-judgemental, reflective discussion in which you have space to explore your thoughts and feelings.
 I may then encourage you to identify and access your strengths and resources, recognise the choices you have and, if you desire, to implement change.
 We are both active participants during therapy and the overall outcome also depends on your input, especially between sessions.

-When are you available?
+When and where are you available?

-I am available for weekday appointments between 08:00 – 20:00, with some flexibility.
+I am generally available for weekday appointments, starting between 08:00 – 19:00, with some flexibility.

 As a private practitioner I am unable to offer an emergency service.
 If you need urgent support and cannot wait to book in a session, I recommend that you call The Samaritans on 116 123; free of charge from any phone.

-What happens in the initial consultation?
+What happens after the introductory call?

 How long is a therapy session and how many should I have?